kodack64/qcsim/qcsim_cimpl/README.md

 ## Build and Requirements

 Developped with Microsoft Visual Studio 2015 Community with CUDA 8.0.
-I Confirmed gcc-5.3.0 can compile it.
-Speed comparison (time per local operation) is shown below.
+Comparison about time-per-gate is shown below.
 ![speed_compare](./stat.png)

+Note that the tractable number of qubits under GPU is limited around 27 due to memory.

 ## Usage